 3. Have Defined Handover Points Between Incident and Problem Management

 Finally, don’t forget to close the problem management loop and let the service desk know when a problem record has been fixed and closed.
 There’s nothing worse for a service desk than to have to call a list of customers about an issue that was sorted out months ago (which happens when incident and problem management don’t work together well).When it comes to both incident & problem mgmt, don't forget continual improvement says @Vawns.
 Here she explains. #ITSM #ServiceDesk #ITIL4 Click To Tweet

 Get proactive!
 Get incident and problem management to work as a team to view service performance throughout the month.
 Have a process to automatically raise a new proactive problem record if availability targets are threatened so that things can be done to prevent further issues.
 Don’t just sit there waiting to fail the SLA.
-And keep moving forward – small incremental improvements can really build up over time; it’s called the marginal gains effect.
+And keep moving forward – small incremental improvements can really build up over time; it’s called the effect of the marginal gain.

-Build continual improvement into your process for looking at “own goals” when reviewing major incidents and lessons learned when resolving problems and known errors.
+Build continual improvement into your incident and problem management processes for looking at “own goals” when reviewing major incidents and lessons learned when resolving problems and known errors.
 Add them to your improvement register so that these improvement ideas are documented, tracked, and – most importantly – acted on.
-Especially for problem managment.
+Especially for problem management.

 Done well, incident management can fix things quickly, effectively, and safely with problem management complementing the fix-effort by providing support in the aftermath by confirming the root cause and preventing a future occurrence.

-The value of both processes increases exponentially when they work together rather than working in silos.
-When incident management is combined with problem management it takes your IT support offering to the next level – instead of just focusing on break-fix, you’re moving to a model that looks at the underlying cause(s) and how to make things better for the customer.
+The value of both incident and problem management processes increases exponentially when they work together rather than working in silos.
+When incident management is combined with problem management, it takes your IT support offering to the next level – instead of just focusing on break-fix, you’re moving to a model that looks at the underlying cause(s) and how to make things better for the customer.

 Improved first-time fix rates, improvement in overall service quality, and increased customer satisfaction?
 Deal us in for problem management!
 Just make sure that you have both incident and problem management 🙂

 Vawns Murphy holds qualifications in ITIL V2 Manager (red badge) and ITIL V3 Expert (purple badge), and also has an SDI Managers certificate.
 Plus she holds further qualifications in COBIT, ISO 20000, SAM, PRINCE2, and Microsoft.
 In addition, she is an author of itSMF UK collateral on Service Transition, Software Asset Management, Problem Management and the "How to do CCRM" book.
 She was also a reviewer for the Service Transition ITIL 3 2011 publication.